Roshni Kumaravel

 Inkjet print on Strathmore 300 Series Sketch

-is a thesis submitted in partial fulfillment of the requirements for the degree of Master of Fine Arts (Communications Design) at Pratt Institute.
+Is a Swedish Fish a Real Fish? is a thesis submitted in partial fulfilment of the requirements for the degree of Master of Fine Arts (Communications Design) at Pratt Institute.
 Read the full thesis here.

 02.